CoderFatherBB/JAVA_Programming/README.md

-# JAVA-Codes
+# JAVA
 Coded Answers of Java Questions.
  Solved some common and some my own created Java Programming Questions